 The following street look features a pleated silver skirt with a black motorcycle jacket and a graphic T-shirt.
 The look remains posh due to the structure bag that picks up the colors of the T-shirt in a slightly different shade.
 The studded pumps complete the look with some edge.

-I wore the silver skirt with a denim jacket and a T-shirt for Casual Friday.
+I wore the silver skirt with a denim jacket and a T-shirt for Casual Friday look.

 Another time, I styled a pink top, and blush slingbacks with the skirt and a floral bomber for a cute Casual Friday look.